 'Othered in a region that has been historically Othered' Focal Point Gallery, 26 June to 18 September 2022

 Internationally renowned artists Hew Locke, Tai Shani and Michelle Williams Gamaker have awarded 'Black Girl Essex, Here We Come, Look We Here' (2019) to be part of the 2021 programme and touring exhibition

 A new text by Jon Blackwood, published by Firstsite with Metal Southend, will be launched at Estuary Festival with an in-conversation on 10 June.
 The text discusses two seminal works made between 2006-10 and studio practice from 2018 to date.
-A digital copy can be downloaded free by clicking below; softback copies will be available to purchase from the Firstsite gallery shop from 26 June.
+A digital copy can be downloaded free by clicking below; softback copies are available to purchase from Firstsite and Focal Point Gallery shops

 Commissioned to collaborate with foster families at The White House on the Becontree Estate in Dagenham to engage with the identity of place and explore what makes people feel at home from Sept 2020 to March 2021